erokhins/KotlinResolutionAlgorithm/README.md

 *NOTE:* If class A has member function `foo` and extension function `foo` then `x::foo` has at least two candidates.

-But argument `::foo` have two candidates.
+But argument `::foo` has two candidates.
 Thereby, we can't get JetTypeInfo for this argument.
 We have to do with this argument like `{ arguments -> foo(arguments) }`, where arguments with their types get out after name resolution for `bar` function.

 *NOTE:* If receiver is callable reverence then we always have to do with it like usual argument.

-For function literal arguemtns we constrain shape types.
+For function literal arguments we constrain shape types.
 Example: for lambda `{ x: Int, y ->  some code }` a shape type is \[(Int, ???) -> ??? or ???.(Int, ???) -> ???\].

 *NOTE:* We can't express receiver type for lambda expression.
 Also we can't figure out precise function type for lambda.